okteto/docs/src/content/self-hosted/digitalocean/marketplace.md

 ### License
 You'll receive a license key as part of your subscription to Okteto.
 If you haven't received it, [please open a support ticket](https://okteto.com/support).

-If you are interested in evaulating Okteto, [sign up for our free 30 days trial.
+If you are interested in evaluating Okteto, [sign up for our free 30 days trial.
 No credit card required](https://www.okteto.com/free-trial/).

 ### Authentication